lucasmancan/movie-socket-api/README.md

 * query : Request/response content text
 * Default port 8085 (I dont want to conflict with your running process on 8080 ;) )
 * Execution 'java -jar movie-socket-api-1.0.jar'
+- The program should give you a list of related titles and close your connection.

 ##### Example: